codacy/docs/docs/repositories-configure/codacy-configuration-file.md

     -   To disable a tool you must use the [Code patterns page](configuring-code-patterns.md) instead.
     -   {% include-markdown "../assets/includes/coverage-ignore.md" %}

+## Using a Codacy configuration file

 To use a Codacy configuration file:

 1. Create a text file with the name `.codacy.yml` or `.codacy.yaml` on the root of your repository.

+1. Add a line containing a triple dash (`---`) to the beginning of your configuration file.

 1. Add your settings to the configuration file based on the example template below.

-    !!! important
-        The configuration file must start with a line containing a triple dash (`---`).

     ```yaml
     ---